 CX Best PracticesTravel & Hospitality

 Today’s customers expect brands to provide personalized experiences that are tailored to their individual needs, they want support using the channel or combination of channels most convenient to them, and they want each of their interactions to be part of a seamless and continuous experience.
 The latter is referred to as omnichannel customer support and it yields tremendous potential for the future of customer experience.

 Well-known and innovative brands, such as Amazon, Apple and Google that many consumers interact with on a daily basis, are establishing the benchmarks for customer experience in this new era.
 This is having implications across most industries, including travel and hospitality.

-After all, if a customer can order a Big Mac (with extra pickles, hold the cheese) using their mobile app, and have it delivered right to their home at a time convenient for them, then why shouldn’t they get the same level of effortless, personal, and on-demand service from their car rental agency or during their hotel stay?
+After all, if a customer can order a Big Mac (with extra pickles, hold the cheese) using their mobile app, and have it delivered right to their home at a time that is convenient for them, then why shouldn’t they get the same level of effortless, personal, and on-demand service from their car rental agency or during their hotel stay?

 Using technology to meet modern traveler needs

-With big data as the foundation, tech-based customer service tools like chatbots, speech analytics, artificial intelligence and machine learning, among others, are helping brands meet increasing consumer expectations and win loyal customers in the process.
+With big data as the foundation, tech-based customer service tools like chatbots speech analytics, artificial intelligence and machine learning among others, are helping brands meet increasing consumer expectations and win loyal customers in the process.

 Right from the start of the travel planning process, technology plays a role in delivering a personalized customer experience.
-Automated systems used by booking sites like Expedia and Travelocity look at past purchases, online searches, social-media and other data collections to compile what are essentially educated guesses on what the customer might like, says Mike Gerra a technology analyst with Phocuswright, a research firm in the travel, tourism and hospitality industry.
+Automated systems used by booking sites like Expedia and Travelocity look at past purchases, online searches, social media and other data collections to compile what are essentially educated guesses on what the customer might like, says Mike Gerra a technology analyst with Phocuswright, a research firm in the travel, tourism and hospitality industry.
 “When you go to a website to plan your travel, these companies are trying to tailor and customize and personalize your particular experience based on data that they may have gathered about you in the past,” he explains.

-And when it comes to high-touch sales, data analytics tools can compile and present exactly the right combination of information to inspire a customer to buy, explains Dan Christian, chief digital officer of The Travel Corporation.
+And when it comes to high-touch sales, data analytics tools can compile and present exactly the right combination of information to inspire a customer to buy, explains Dan Christian, global chief transformation and digital officer of The Travel Corporation.
 “Given that we’re a global travel company with 29 brands, our big data opportunity is to understand our customers across all our brands in the group, and the commonalities that exist amongst them to make sure that we keep them traveling within our family of brands,” says Christian.
 Adding that taking the data out of channel- or brand-specific silos is one way to accomplish that objective.

-While the above examples touch on the booking phase of the traveler journey, technology also plays a pivotal role in the actual travel experience itself.
+While the above examples touch on the booking phase of the traveler journey, technology also plays a pivotal role in the travel experience itself.
 For example, Virgin Hotel guests are invited to download the company’s proprietary app, Lucy, prior to arrival, which invites guests to share their ideal overnight room temperature and what kind of food they’d like waiting for them upon arrival.
 Many of today’s modern hotel chains have similar offerings, empowering guests to manage their experience and preferences from the palm of their hand.

 The high-tech, high-touch customer experience